nusofthq/avchat-documentation/_includes/installation-instructions.md

 To connect AVChat to the new Red5 app use: rtmp://my-media-server.com/avchat30_siteX/\_definst\_ in `avc_settings.xml` .

-<div class="alert alert-info" role="alert">With this kind of setup 2 different versions of AVChat can be run at the same time by Red5.
-Just be carefull to connect the correct client to the correct server side application.</div>
+With this kind of setup 2 different versions of AVChat can be run at the same time by Red5.
+Just be carefull to connect the correct client to the correct server side application.

 **Long version: Wowza**